MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/faq-installation.md

 To access the Sales Professional app, make sure that the app is installed properly.
 More information: [Install the Sales Professional app](provision-sales-professional-instance.md)

-Also, make sure that the you are added to the target environment and the Sales Professional app access security role is assigned to you.
+Also, make sure that you're added to the target environment and the Sales Professional app access security role is assigned to you.

 ## Why can't I see the What's new functionality in Unified Interface?